French knife attack suspect identified as Chechen teen | DW | 17.10.2020

 Nine people have been detained in connection to the killing, including the suspected attacker's grandparents, parents and 17-year-old brother.

-The French investigators said they were treating the attack as "a murder linked to a terrorist organization," adding that the suspect was not known to intelligence services.
-The suspect had been granted a 10-year residency in France as a refugee in March.
+The French investigators said they were treating the attack as "a murder linked to a terrorist organization," adding that the suspect was not known to intelligence services, and had been granted a 10-year residency in France as a refugee in March.

 Chechnya is a Muslim-majority Russian republic in the North Caucasus.
 France has offered asylum to many Chechens following a war between Russian forces and Islamist separatists in Chechnya in the 1990s and early 2000s.